elipousson/presentations/2016-07-12-explore-101-outreach.md

-## How to reach people around historic places in Baltimore
+## How to do outreach for historic places in Baltimore
 ### Explore Baltimore Heritage 101

 Eli Pousson, [Baltimore Heritage](http://baltimoreheritage.org/) | July 12, 2016